bprall/Basic-Shell/README.md

   - `pwd`: Print the current working directory.

   - `history`: Show the history of commands entered.

+  - `wc [-l] [-w] [-c] [FILES...]`: Print the number of lines, words, and characters in files.
+If no files are given, it reads from standard input.

+  - `help [command]`: Display usage information for a specific command.
+If no command is specified, show general help.

 - **File Compression and Decompression:**